UWSocialComputing/Wild-Swaying-Goats/index.md

-# GOAT: Greatest Online Anti-misinformation Tablesasasasasa
+# GOAT: Greatest Online Anti-misinformation Tables

 ### **Is your online discussion overgrown with misinformation?
 Have a GOAT clear it up.**